duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/15-sac1/11-basics-sensors.md

 TODO: Need to think of ways to build intuitions for sensor calibration

-4. Sensors are not always correct.
+4. **Sensors are not always correct.**

-- First, we need to calibrate it with equations that were proven to be pretty good.
+First, we need to calibrate it with equations that were proven to be pretty good.
 (Be careful with units!)

-- There are two measures of the “goodness” of a sensor:
+There are two measures of the “goodness” of a sensor:

     1. Accuracy: How close are the measurements to the truth

     2. Precision: How close are the measurements of the same item to each other

 <!-- could put in graph about accuracy and precision-->

-- Problems: sensors have errors, too!
+**Problem**: Sensors have errors, too!
 Just like the signal noise from the [electronics unit](https://docs.duckietown.org/daffy/downloads/duckiesky_high_school/docs-duckiesky_high_school/branch/daffy-develop/doc-duckiesky_high_school/out/electronics_circuitry_signals.html).

-Solution:
+**Solution**:

     - Filtering Frequencies: cut the frequency measurements that are unreasonably high or low

     - Combining data from multiple sensors

     - Cleverly decide which data are trustworthy

 ### Ending The Lesson